Background: AI Adoption Outpacing Governance

 - Attorney-client privilege: Unlike most data protection requirements, attorney-client privilege can be permanently waived by a single unauthorized disclosure.
 If privileged information is shared with an AI provider without adequate controls, the privilege protection for that information - and potentially related information - may be lost forever.

 - Ethical obligations: Bar association rules in every jurisdiction require attorneys to maintain client confidentiality.
-Multiple bar associations had issued ethics opinions in 2025-2026 specifically addressing AI usage, and several required firms to demonstrate governance controls before AI could be used for client work.
+Multiple bar associations issued ethics opinions in 2025-2026 specifically addressing AI usage, and several required firms to demonstrate governance controls before AI could be used for client work.

 - Client-matter isolation: Law firms handle matters for competing clients, parties on opposite sides of transactions, and entities with conflicting interests.
-AI governance needed to enforce the same ethical walls between client matters that govern all other firm operations.
+AI governance needs to enforce the same ethical walls between client matters that govern all other firm operations.

 Competitive Pressure to Enable AI